Islam and gender segregation: Umayyad and Abbasid caliphates

 The roots of gender segregation in Islam have been investigated by many historians.
 Leila Ahmed said that the harem arose in the Umayyad and Abbasid dynasties and was not an institution from the time of Muhammad.
 Leor Halevi wrote in an article about women and mourning laments that a "novel and unprecedented concern with the segregation of the sexes" took place in Kufa, Iraq, in the eighth century.
 In time, this became normative.
 Everett K. Rowson discovered that gender nonconforming men in eighth century Medina could move freely between the sexes.
 Known as Mukhannath, these men were freely able to move between men and women due to beliefs that they were not sexually attracted to women.
 This changed during the times of the Early Caliphs in order to further keep women in private.

 Gender segregation did not exist for female slaves.
 Female slaves were visible in public; while free Muslim women were expected to veil in public to signal their modesty and status as free women, slave women were expected to appear unveiled in public to differentiate them from free and modest women, and the awrah of slave women defined as being only between her navel and her knee, which meant they were not veiled.

 The famous qiyan-slave artists were not secluded from men in harem, but in contrast performed for male guests.

 Ottoman Empire

-The Harem
+The Imperial Harem

 The Ottoman Empire kept genders segregated in the harems and concubines were not allowed to leave the harem.
 Men, aside from the male head of the household, were forbidden to enter the harem.
 However, eunuchs were allowed to move freely inside and outside the harem and acted as protectors of the women.
 This position gave eunuchs the ability to have access to the ruler's living quarters.
 A common consequence of this segregation of the ruler from the rest of the house while in the harem, gave eunuchs the role of message bearers.
 During the course of the Harem, racial segregation became common between eunuchs.
 Slave traders of white Circassian slaves enjoyed more business clout due to the inflated value of whiteness that existed during the Ottoman Empire.

+However, contrary to restrictions; some concubines, mothers, sisters and grandmothers of the sultans of the Ottoman Empire exerted extraordinary political influence in a period called 'Sultanate of Women'.
+Their presence among the men and their power was not challenged by the ulema clergy.